Jennifer Wright

 Thought-provoking, character-driven, funny, and feminist as hell, Madame Restell is required reading for anyone and everyone who believes that when it comes to women’s rights, women’s bodies, and women’s history, women should have the last word.

-HACHETTE BOOKS | PRE-ORDER now.
+HACHETTE BOOKS | ORDER now.

 Books